HarlamovGarik/dsml/Lab3/git-report-lab3.md

 * Fuel system feature vs Price is 0.671, p-value is 7.219421668533878e-25<br>

 ### Visualization

-general characteristics broken down by product manufacturer and body type
+<p>general characteristics broken down by product manufacturer and body type</p>
 | ![general characteristics](img/general_characteristics.jpg) |
 |:--:|
 |<b>Img.1 - general characteristics</b>|

 As can be seen from the graphs, the most expensive cars are Jaguar, Mercedes-Benz, Porsche and BMW<br>
 The largest number of presented cars from the manufacturer toyota<br>
 The most diverse styles of the car are represented by a hardtop and a convertible with a minimum price of 12 thousand and a maximum of about 30 thousand and more

 | ![linear regresssion models](img/linear_regression_model.jpg) |
 |:--:|
 |<b>Img.2 - linear reg characteristics</b>|

 The fuel consumption ratio in the city and outside the city increases, and the price decreases.
 The situation is reversed with the size of the engine, as the size increases, the price increases.

 | ![box-and-whisker plot model.jpg](img/box-and-whisker_plot_model.jpg) |
 |:--:|
 |<b>Img.3 - box-plot characteristics</b>|

 * According to the chart above, rear-engine cars have an average price of 35,000, front-engined cars range in price from 8,000 to 30,000, and the median is around 10,000.<br> But there are a small number that fall outside their chart . the price varies from 30 thousand to more than 45 thousand.<br>
 * The driving wheels of expensive cars are of the rwd type, the median number is about 17,000 and the larger number is concentrated from 14,000 to about 23,000.

 | ![importences features](img/importences_features.jpg) |
 |:--:|
 |<b>Img.4 - Importences features using RandomForest</b>|

 Using powerful tree-based ML models (random forest), calculated importences featyres

 | ![linear regresssion models](img/output.png) |
 |:--:|
 |<b>Img.5 - Correalation features </b>|

 Correlation of the data that we marked as important was carried out